VnMxMadMax/Data-Analysis-Project/E-Commerce Sales Analysis/README.md

 - **Power BI** – Interactive dashboard

 ## 🔍 Data Source
-The dataset i used for the analysis is E-commerce Sales Analysis DatsSet here is the direct link of the data set -> https://www.kaggle.com/datasets/fahmidachowdhury/e-commerce-sales-analysis/data
+The dataset i used for the analysis is E-commerce Sales Analysis Datsset here is the direct link of the data set -> https://www.kaggle.com/datasets/fahmidachowdhury/e-commerce-sales-analysis/data

 ## Data Overview
 The dataset includes: